 Police officers patrol campus on foot, checking for suspicious persons, suspicious or criminal activity, and safety and security hazards.
-Malfunctioning outside doors and locks are reported to the Physical Plant Division for immediate attention.
+Malfunctioning outside doors and locks are reported to the Facilities Management Division for immediate attention.

 Student Residence Halls

-Maintaining a safe living environment is one of the fundamental missions of the Division of University Housing.
-All residence hall entrances are equipped with hand geometry readers that control admittance, while room keys control access to the residents’ rooms and apartments.
-Many exterior doors are equipped with electronic alarms and/or security cameras that are monitored 24 hours per day by University Housing personnel.
+Maintaining a safe living environment is one of the fundamental missions of University Housing.
+All residence hall entrances are equipped with card readers that control building access, while room keys control access to the residents’ rooms and apartments.
+Many exterior doors are equipped with electronic alarms and/or security.
 Finally, University Housing employs a team of trained security staff that conducts continuous night walking patrols of all residence hall communities.